Iron ore extends losses on temporary production curbs in Tangshan

-One of China's top steel producers, the northern city's government said it would launch a level 2 emergency response from Sunday to deal with the forecast heavy air pollution this week.
+Tangshan's government said it would launch a level 2 emergency response from Sunday to deal with the forecast of heavy air pollution this week.
+The northern city is one of China's top steel producers.

 It was not clear how long the production restrictions would last.
 The city of Handan, also a key steel producer, implemented similar curbs from Sunday.

-"It's mainly the production restrictions [in Tangshan and Handan]that drove futures prices down this morning," said a Shanghai-based steel analyst who declined to be identified because they are not authorised to speak to media.
+"It's mainly the production restrictions [in Tangshan and Handan] that drove futures prices down this morning," said a Shanghai-based steel analyst, declining to be identified as they are not authorised to speak to media.

 Rising portside inventories are also adding to the headwinds on iron ore, said analysts from ANZ bank in a note.
 Total stockpiles rose 1.2% last week to the highest level since September, they added.

-Despite the weakness in iron ore, coking coal and coke gained on expectations of reduced supply after coal mines stepped up safety checks following a serious accident last week.
+Despite the weakness in iron ore, coking coal gained on expectations of reduced supply after coal mines stepped up safety checks following a serious accident last week while coke stabilized.

-Meanwhile, an expected pick-up in downstream steel demand lent support to steel prices.

 ((Amy.Lv@thomsonreuters.com;))